-A player may practise on the course after completing play of his or her final round for that day.
+A player may practise on the course after completing play of their final round for that day.

-A player’s round starts when the player makes a stroke to start his or her first hole (see Rule 6.1a).The player must start at (and not before) his or her starting time:
+A player’s round starts when the player makes a stroke to start their first hole (see Rule 6.1a).The player must start at (and not before) their starting time:

 This means that the player must be ready to play at the starting time and starting point set by the Committee.